LiamBindle/minimum_standalone_transport_tracer/README.md

 \*_assuming your environment is loaded and `gchp` is in your `$PATH`_

 #### Validating
 You can validate the run with
 ```shell
 $ ncks --chk_nan OutputDir/GCHP.SpeciesConc.*.nc4
 ```

+##### Uses
+This simulation is intended to enable CI  runtime tests.
+It may also be useful for tutorials since it's standalone, or for troubleshooting GCHP on a new cluster.